 After seeing that the nearest people around were drivers of cars occasionally running by, and the old man we passed by earlier, I looked down at my daughter.

-"Ao, is this something that you really need to know now?"
+"Ao, is this something that you really need to know?"

-"I, Ikeda Kurumi, your Mama, do swear that the reason why other people aren't nice to me is something that would make you sad."
+"I, Ikeda Kurumi, your Mama, do swear that the reason why other people act weird when they see you with us is something that would make you sad."

-'I'm not apologizing for having given birth or for taking care of you.
+'I'm not apologizing for giving birth and taking care of you, Ao.
 Never.
 I'm your mother, and mothers take care of their children.'

 I let go of Ao and started walking again, while she skipped at my right side.